UtrechtUniversity/epos-msl/README.md

 ### Managed node requirements
 * [Ubuntu](https://www.ubuntu.com/) 20.04 LTS

+## Local development VM

+You can run the EPOS-MSL catalog locally in a development VM.

-## Deploying EPOS-MSL development instance
+### Deploying the development VM

-Configure the virtual machine for development:
+Create a virtual machine for the development environment:
 ```bash
 vagrant up
 ```

-On a Windows host first SSH into the Ansible controller virtual machine (skip this step on GNU/Linux or macOS):
+On a Windows host, first SSH into the Ansible controller virtual machine (skip this step on GNU/Linux or macOS):
 ```bash
 vagrant ssh epos-msl-controller
 cd ~/epos-msl